Contrasting Koninklijke Philips (NYSE:PHG) and Nano-X Imaging (NASDAQ:NNOX)

 |Koninklijke Philips

-5.9% of Nano-X Imaging shares are held by institutional investors.
-Comparatively, 8.4% of Koninklijke Philips shares are held by institutional investors.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+8.4% of Koninklijke Philips shares are held by institutional investors.
+Comparatively, 5.9% of Nano-X Imaging shares are held by institutional investors.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary